Corsica: The Dream Island You Should Holiday To Next

 here is my comprehensive guide to corsica, with everything from how to get to corsica to the very best places to stay in corsica to what to see in corsica when you arrive and so many more corsica highlights to make you fall in love as hard as i did.

 So let's we start with a bit of hyperbole.
 Book a trip to Corsica for your next summer vacance and prepare to be blown out of it’s cerulean-blue waters.
 This stunning island almost immediately worked it way up the ranks of my top travel destinations.
-But before I completely seduce you with the endless pretty pictures and the very best things to do in Corsica, l’ll cover off the important Corsica holiday basics first, so you can design your perfect island getaway, and also probably never ever want to return home.
+But before I completely seduce you with endless pretty pictures and the very best things to do in Corsica, l’ll cover off the important Corsica holiday basics first, so you can design your perfect island getaway, and also probably never ever want to return home.

 OK, so where is Corsica exactly?

 I rarely drop a lot of geographical detail into my posts because a) I trust most of my fellow travel junkies will know where I’m talking about and b) I want to keep my posts relatively light.
 But judging by the number of confused looks I received when I told people I would be travelling to Corsica this summer, I think this destination deserves a bit more backstory.
 It might surprise you to discover that Corsica is the fourth largest island in the Mediterranean, and a very near neighbour to Italy’s Sardinia.
-It’s one of France’s 13 regions, but it’s much more autonomous, largely thanks to its rich and blended cultural history that includes a long visit by the Italians, the French and even the British.
-I guess people have been falling in love with the island for a very long time.
+It’s one of France’s 13 regions, but it’s much more autonomous, largely thanks to its rich and blended cultural history that includes a long stay by the Italians, the French and even the British.
+I suppose people have been falling in love with Corsica for a very long time.
 But Corsica’s biggest claim to fame is probably that it’s the childhood home of France’s most famous son, Napoleon Bonaparte.

 Best time to visit Corsica